 Don’t buy screens, panels or little boxes with subs.

 They may be cheap, they may have pretty good Wife Acceptance Factor, but they do a piss-poor job of playing rock music, so do yourself a favor and avoid them.
 Rock needs dynamic drivers, the more the better and the bigger the better.
 There is no substitute for piston power when you want to rock.

-When you walk into your audio showroom and for your budget they show you a little two-way box with a six or eight or even ten inch woofer, walk out and go somewhere else.
+When you walk into your local audio showroom and for your budget they show you a little two-way box with a six or eight or even ten inch woofer, walk out and go somewhere else.
 Find another way.
 That speaker won’t play the music you love, not properly anyway.
 It cannot do the job you need it to do, and that makes it mostly a waste of money.